markusj87/jobsifter/README.md

 JobSifter was built to fix that.
 It does the tedious part for you:

-- **Scans job listings automatically** - no more manually clicking through pages of results.
-JobSifter opens each listing, reads the full description, and saves it locally
+- **Scans job listings from multiple platforms** - searches LinkedIn, Indeed, Platsbanken (Sweden), and RemoteOK automatically.
+No more manually clicking through pages of results
 - **Tells you which jobs actually match you** - AI analyzes every job against your CV and gives you a match score, so you can skip the 30% matches and focus on the 85% ones
 - **Generates cover letters from your real experience** - when you find a great match, AI writes a personalized cover letter based on your actual CV and the specific job description.
 No generic templates